hnzhang/notes/AWS-architect-associate.md

 * **Redis** can perform many different operations on data.
 It is very good for leaderboards, keep track of unread notification data.
 It is very fast, but arguably not as fast as Memcached.
 Redis is single threaded.

 # High Availability(HA)
-It is the ability for a system to remain available
+It is the ability for a system to remain available.
+The solution to ensure High Availability

 | Many causes could make a service unavailable | Solution to ensure High Availability|
 |---|---|
 | When an AZ becomes unavailable, for example, data-center flooded | run our instances in Multi AZ, and and ELB can route traffic to operational AZs |